 Our conveyancing solicitors have specialist expertise helping clients purchase the freehold of their house, releasing them from future difficulty selling or remortgaging the property and increasing their control over maintenance and alterations.

-For further information, please get in touch with our conveyancing solicitors in Newport, South Wales by giving us a call or filling in the enquiry form to the right of the page.
+For further information, please get in touch with our conveyancing solicitors in Cardiff, Newport and Chepstow, South Wales by giving us a call or filling in the enquiry form to the right of the page.

-How our conveyancing solicitors in Newport can help you buy your freehold
+How our conveyancing solicitors in Cardiff, Newport and Chepstow can help you buy your freehold

 Once you’ve owned your property for 2 years and meet certain qualifying criteria, you get a legal right to buy the freehold to your house.
 We can provide clear and realistic advice as to whether you qualify to buy your freehold.